 Students will be expected to participate in discussion, give oral reports, and write a research paper.

 Limited to 25 students.
 Spring semester.
-Professor Rosbottom2013-14: Offered in Spring 2014
+Professor Rosbottom.2016-17: Not offered

 (Offered as RUSS 215 and EUST 215.)
 We will examine the revolutionary upheavals of early twentieth-century Russia through the lens of three modernist texts: Andrei Bely’s experimental novel Petersburg (the failed revolution of 1905), Isaac Babel’s story cycle Red Cavalry (the civil war that followed the Bolshevik takeover in 1917) and Mikhail Bulgakov’s phantasmagorical masterpiece The Master and Margarita (the “cultural revolution” of 1929-32 and the rise of Stalinist society).
 Reshaped by the crises that they confronted in their works, these Russian writers reached beyond literature – to the images, sounds and ideas of their Russian and European contemporaries – to reimagine the place of artistic innovation and esthetic tradition in times of trouble, and so revolutionized the very idea of what literature can do in negotiating the relationship between text and experience.
 All readings and discussion in English.
 No familiarity with Russian history or culture is assumed.

 Limited to 20 students.
 Omitted 2016-17.
 Fall semester.